AdamSmithOrlik/PHYS3090-Programming/README.md

 To open jupyer notebook once installed you can navigate through the Anaconda application or you can type "jupyter notebook" into terminal or command prompt which will open a notebook environment through your browser.

 GOOGLE COLLAB:
-If you want to avoid the complications that come with installation, packages, and irksome dependancies, Google has a free and easy-to-use notebook enviornment called Google Colabtrory which combines the usefullness of notebooks with the online/sharing/auto-saving goodness of Google Drive.
+If you want to avoid the complications that come with installation, packages, and irksome dependancies, Google has a free and easy-to-use notebook enviornment called Google Colaboratory which combines the usefullness of notebooks with the online/sharing/auto-saving goodness of Google Drive.

-Simply go to your Google Dirve (if you have a google account) and create a new document; under "more" yyou should find "Colabratory" which will open a new python notebook.
+Simply go to your Google Dirve (if you have a google account) and create a new document; under "more" yyou should find "Colaboratory" which will open a new python notebook.
 For more info see the links below, the first is a tutorial and the second opens a notebook directly.

 https://towardsdatascience.com/getting-started-with-google-colab-f2fff97f594c
 https://colab.research.google.com/notebooks/intro.ipynb